tomatolog/manticore/docs/5_searching/multi-queries.rst

 somewhat more important, sending queries in a batch enables ``searchd`` to perform certain internal optimizations.
-As new types of optimizations are being added over time, it generally makes sense to pack all the queries into batches where possible, so that simply upgrading Sphinx to a new version would automatically enable new optimizations.
+As new types of optimizations are being added over time, it generally makes sense to pack all the queries into batches where possible, so that simply upgrading Manticore to a new version would automatically enable new optimizations.
 In the case when there aren't any possible batch optimizations to apply, queries will be processed one by one internally.